JaDetGodtDu/nodejs_exam/readme.md

     - Make it so accepting a battle cancels other requests
     - Fix Chat with scrollbar (DONE)

+- Set a limit on pet actions pr hour

 - Clean update and delete functionality in frontend !

 - Maybe add a footer?